-If phytoplankton are considered the foundation of the Southern Ocean foodweb, then Antarctic krill are the cornerstone.
-What will happen to the distribution of krill during this century is one of the most important questions for maintaining sustainable fisheries and ensuring long term conservation of the Antarctic ecosystem as we know it.
-Krill has the greatest crustacean biomass in the ocean and they form the staple diet of many animals including seals, whales, fish, squid, penguins and other seabirds.
-How much krill is in the Southern Ocean, and how the population fluctuates, are major questions to address in considering the protection of the Antarctic environment, particularly since the krill fishery is now expanding.

-Krill are a cold-loving species, and the current hypothesis is that their northern boundary will contract southward as the ocean warms, limiting their range to a narrowing band of ocean around Antarctica.
-This may lead to the substitution of the krill-based foodweb with a fish-based foodweb in parts of the Southern Ocean, which is likely to impact a range of species at higher trophic levels, particularly those whose diets and feeding patterns are specially adapted to krill.
-Researchers from the ACE CRC. led by the Australian Antarctic Division, have undertaken a number of research voyages aimed at guantifying the abundance and distribution of the Southern Ocean krill population.
-Scientists have developed and deployed new systems for measuring krill distribution using scientific echosounders installed in the hull of the research vessel RSV Aurora Australis.
-This work has enabled the first scientifically-based estimates of the distribution and abundance of krill in the waters off East Antarctica covering a total area of 2.2 million square kilometres.
-The research formed the basis of advice to the international body that regulates the fisheries of the region - the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) - to set precautionary catch limits for the Antarctic krill fishery.
-The Kerguelen Axis program is investigating the factors that determine the northern limits to the distribution of Antarctic krill.
+If phytoplankton are considered the foundation of the Southern Ocean food web, then Antarctic krill are the cornerstone.
+What will happen to the distribution of krill during this century is one of the most important questions for maintaining sustainable fisheries and ensuring long-term conservation of the Antarctic ecosystem as we know it.
+Antarctic krill has the greatest crustacean biomass in the Southern Ocean and they form the staple diet of many animals including seals, whales, fish, squid, penguins and flying seabirds.
+How much krill is in the Southern Ocean, and how the population fluctuates, are major questions to address in considering the protection of the Antarctic environment. particularly since the krill fishery is now expanding.
+Antarctic krill are a cold-loving species, and the current hypothesis is that their northern boundary will contract southward as the ocean warms. limiting their range to a narrowing band of ocean around Antarctica.
+This may lead to the substitution of the krill-based food web with a fish-based food web in parts of the Southern Ocean, which would then impact a range of species at higher trophic levels, particularly those whose diets and feeding patterns are specially adapted to krill.
+Researchers from the ACE CRC, led by the Australian Antarctic Division, have undertaken a number of research voyages aimed at quantifying the abundance and distribution of the Southern Ocean krill population.
+Scientists have developed and deployed new systems for measuring krill distribution and abundance, in readiness for the latest scientific echo-sounding technologies currently being installed in the hull of the new research vessel RSV Nuvina.